Web Design Animation - Tools and More

 3. Maya

-Maya app tool for web animation – Wedoflow
+Maya software tool for web animation

 Maya – 3D animation software